Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 However, in the Philippines, while companies may search for Employer of Record (EOR) services, this model is not permitted.
 Workforce management platforms may assist with HR and payroll.

-On the other hand, partnering with a workforce management platform in the Philippines offers a simple way to hire Filipino employees.
+On the other hand, partnering with a workforce management platform in the Philippines offers a simple way to engage Filipino employees.

 The workforce management platform may offer a compliant way to engage with talent in the Philippines as per local employment laws.